-Montalcino is home to the delicious Brunello wine, as well as sweeping views of Tuscany.
+Montalcino, Italy, is home to the delicious Brunello wine, as well as steep hills that lead to terrific views of Tuscany.
 Here’s how to enjoy every moment of your visit.

 Sure, I’m a beer lover, but even brew enthusiasts can appreciate a good glass of wine.
 Especially when that glass is in Montalcino, the Italian hill town famous for its world-renowned Brunello.